mrcruz117/mnky-interpreter/README.md

 ## TODO

 - Add support for loops and iteration.
-- Implement macros for advanced metaprogramming.
+- Add error handling to macros.
 - Add more built-in functions.